-In Daytona Beach, spring break and families just go together.
-Here’s a look at the fun and adventures you can have with your family along the waters of the Atlantic Ocean.
+Daytona Beach and families just go together.
+Here’s a look at the fun and family-friendly adventures you can have along the waters of the Atlantic Ocean.

 Soak up the sun in Daytona Beach – Julie Fletcher for VISIT FLORIDA